-Morgassi Superiore's Volo is a Gavi del Comune di Gavi DOCG, i.e. from the highest quality level under Italian wine-making regulations.
+Morgassi Superiore's Volo is a Gavi del Comune di Gavi DOCG, i.e. from the highest quality level under Italian wine-making regulations and is a step up from the lovely Morgassi Superiore Tuffo Gavi di Gavi DOCG (which I can also get hold of).
 The DOCG area is quite a small area of land around the town of Gavi with limestone dominant soils, the grapes are manually selected and the wine spends more time on its yeast; all this means that the wine is more structured, has more body and displays more minerality than "standard" Gavi DOC.

 Morgassi Superiore is a small estate with 19 hectares of vineyards on steep hills and all facing south or south west.
 The Volo vineyard is slightly higher than the Tuffo which I previously stocked (but can still get hold of).